dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 2. Support for graceful and efficient error handling using error boundaries in ReactJS.
 It was difficult to add this frequently-demanded feature to the previously existing ReactJS architecture, so it needed to be re-designed from the ground up.

-3. The need for a new foundation that is immensely extensible and powerful enough to accomodate new idea implementation going forward.
-Furthermore, the support for long standing features such as having fragments, returning text from render, unification of the scheduling of different subtrees and simple, non-complex ways to write custom renderers for ReactJS.
+3. The need for a new foundation that is immensely extensible and powerful enough to accommodate new idea implementation going forward.
+Furthermore, the support for longstanding features such as having fragments, returning text from _render_, unification of the scheduling of different subtrees and simple, non-complex ways to write custom renderers for ReactJS.

 ## React Fiber

 Let's talk a bit about **React Fiber**.
 As I mentioned earlier, React Fiber has been in development for a while.
 And there was a website made specially just to track the progress of React Fiber; [isfiberreadyyet.com](http://isfiberreadyyet.com).

-_React Fiber_ is a complete, backwards compatible rewrite of the ReactJS core which enables sophisticated scheduling of rendering work.
+_React Fiber_ is a complete, backward compatible rewrite of the ReactJS core which enables sophisticated scheduling of rendering work.
 It is a reimplementation of ReactJS's core algorithm.
-The goal of React Fiber is to increase its suitability for app development in sections like gestures, animation and layouts.
+The goal of React Fiber is to increase its suitability for app development in sections like gestures, animation, and layouts.
 One key feature is the support for **incremental rendering**. _Incremental rendering_ is the ability to split the rendering process into chunks and spread it out over multiple frames.

-_React Fiber_ is a reimplementation of a stack frame specialised for ReactJS components.
-Each fibre can be thought of as a virtual stack frame where information from the frame is preserved in memory on the heap, and because info is saved on the heap, you can control and play with the data structures and process the relevant information as needed.
+_React Fiber_ is a reimplementation of a stack frame specialized for ReactJS components.
+Each fiber can be thought of as a virtual stack frame where information from the frame is preserved in memory on the heap, and because the info is saved on the heap, you can control and play with the data structures and process the relevant information as needed.

 _React Fiber_ allows smooth rendering of the UI by pausing once in a while and checking for more important updates rather than waiting for all the changes to be propagated throughout the entirety of the component tree before updating the UI.
 The task scheduling ability of _React Fiber_ makes this possible.

 In ReactJS, we have two important players, the **Reconciler** and the **Renderer**.
 The **Renderer** is a pluggable section of ReactJS that allows rendering of the UI to happen across and outside the DOM.
 It was originally created for the DOM but was later adapted to support native platforms.
-ReactJS has the _[ReactJS DOM Renderer](https://github.com/facebook/react/tree/master/src/renderers/dom) - reners ReactJS components to the DOM_, _[ReactJS Native Renderer](https://github.com/facebook/react/tree/master/src/renderers/native) - renders ReactJS components to native views_, and the _[ReactJS Test Renderer](https://github.com/facebook/react/tree/master/src/renderers/testing) - renders ReactJS components to JSON trees_.
+ReactJS has the _[ReactJS DOM Renderer](https://github.com/facebook/react/tree/master/src/renderers/dom) - renders ReactJS components to the DOM_, _[ReactJS Native Renderer](https://github.com/facebook/react/tree/master/src/renderers/native) - renders ReactJS components to native views_, and the _[ReactJS Test Renderer](https://github.com/facebook/react/tree/master/src/renderers/testing) - renders ReactJS components to JSON trees_.

 The **Reconciler** is used by the renderer to perform updates to the DOM.
-Whenever a component updates, be it _mounting_, _unmounting_ or any form of update, the reconciler (_known as the stack reconciler_) processes the component tree from top to bottom synchronously in a single pass, checks for changes on the tree, then passes on these changes to the renderer.
+Whenever a component updates, be it _mounting_, _unmounting_ or any form of update, the reconciler (_known as the stack reconciler_) processes the component tree from top to bottom synchronously in a single pass, checks for changes in the tree, then passes on these changes to the renderer.
 In previous versions of ReactJS, the reconciler did not have the ability to pause work, thus making performance suboptimal when deep updates occur and the CPU time is limited.

 {% include tweet_quote.html quote_text="In ReactJS, we have two important players - the Reconciler and the Renderer." %}